aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

 ## Update LastSavedTime Property Before Saving

 You can use SaveOptions->UpdateLastSavedTimeProperty property whether to update the corresponding built-in document property (BuiltInDocumentProperties->LastSavedTime) on document save.
-Following example demonstrates how to update this property.
+Following example shows how to update this property.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithSaveOptions-UpdateLastSavedTimeProperty.cpp" >}}